 There are picnic benches along the way and informational signage.
 You can hire bikes in any of the four towns along the Greenway or bring your own.

-You might also enjoy reading A Family Cycle Along the Great Western Greenway
+You May Also Enjoy A Family Cycle Along the Great Western Greenway

 Bohernabreena, Glenasmole, Dublin